gcatanese/openapi-request-response-validation/README.md

 ### Collection Test snippet

 In the **Collection Tests** add the snippet below.
 It will run after every request in the collection.

+What does it do?
+After executing the request the Test Script will send `request`, `response` and `headers` to validator.

 ```
 openapiRequestResponseValidation = {